IDA-HumanCapital/fife_for_spark/docs/spark_help.md

 ![Image](images/MMLSpark_Maven.PNG)

- In DataBricks, initialize a new library within the Workspace, in the desired location.
-A guide with pictures can be obtained from the following [link](https://docs.microsoft.com/en-us/azure/cognitive-services/big-data/getting-started#azure-databricks), but is also described in the steps below:
+ In Databricks, initialize a new library within the Workspace and in the desired location.
+A guide for performing this can be observed from the following [link](https://docs.microsoft.com/en-us/azure/cognitive-services/big-data/getting-started#azure-databricks)<sup>6</sup>, but we also outline the process in the below steps:

-1. Once on DataBricks, click on the Workspace button located in the left-hand panel
+1. Once on Databricks, click on the Workspace button located in the left-hand panel
 2. Right-click anywhere within the Workspace
 3. Hover over the 'Create' button, then click on 'Library'
 4. Once in the library creation menu, change the 'Library Source' to Maven

 Within Maven, you will see inputs for the 'Coordinates' and 'Repository'.
-The Maven coordinates are a combination of a prefix, the current Scala version, and the current master verison mentioned above.
+The MMLSpark Maven coordinates are a combination of a prefix, the current Scala version, and the current master verison mentioned above.
 A general format and the current Maven Coordinates format are both displayed below:
 * General Maven Coordinates: com.microsoft.ml.spark:mmlspark_ _**insert_current_scala_version**_ : _**insert_current_master_version**_

 * Current Maven Coordinates: com.microsoft.ml.spark:mmlspark_2.12:1.0.0-rc3-167-586e6761-SNAPSHOT